zakbain/DrivingMonitor/README.md

 # DrivingMonitor
 A project for keeping track of drivers and the trips they make.
-With this information, calculations can be made for total distance driven by each driver and their average MPH.<br />
+With this information, calculations can be made for total distance driven by each driver and their average MPH.

 ## Getting Started
-To run this project, open a command line, navigate to the "DrivingMonitor" directory, <br />
-and enter the following command:
+To run this project, open a command line, navigate to the "DrivingMonitor" directory, and enter the following command:
 ```
 ruby Runner.rb input.txt 	- where input.txt is the name of the input text file